 It’s a good idea to see your dentist at least once a year.
 They can spot early signs of health problems, like cavities, gingivitis, or even diabetes.
-Because of coronavirus, they may only be open for dental emergencies.
-But don’t worry -- good dental hygiene at home until you can get back to your dentist.
+Sometimes health issues or other situations may mean your dental care is delayed.
+But don’t worry – you can practice good dental hygiene at home until you can get back to your dentist.

 Your goal is to get rid of plaque.
 That’s a clear film that clings to your teeth.
 It’s mostly made up of bacteria that release acid when you eat or drink.
 These bacteria really like sugar.
 Over time, that acid can break down the hard coating, or enamel, on your teeth.
 That can lead to cavities.
 It may also creep into your gum line.
 You might get gingivitis.
 That’s an infection in your gums.

-Plaque buildup can turn into tartar, or calculus.
+Plaque buildup can turn into tartar.
 That’s the hard stuff the dentist scrapes off at your cleaning.
 They’ll use a special tool and a technique called scaling.
 That’s not something you should try at home.
 To keep your teeth and gums in good shape, you can:

 Brush at least two times a day.
 You can use an electric toothbrush or a regular one with soft bristles.
 Gently brush for 2 minutes.